Code-Institute-Submissions/rdylanward-thegym.com_AprResub/README.md

         1. As a Returning Visitor, I want to sign up for a membership.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to keep aprised of any changes to the services.
+        1. As a Frequent User, I want to keep aprised of any changes to the services and/or classes.
         2. As a Frequent User, I want to sign up to the email Newsletter to follow the progress of The Gym.
         3. As a Frequent User, I want to contact the staff regarding any queries or issues.